JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

-`_build_reg_sim_func`'s bailout check (whether to run `fn` unmodified vs. a rewritten body) is keyed on whether *this function's own body* actually references a wire (`_GlobalWireRewriter.modified`), not merely whether the defining *module* declares any wire — this is what keeps every pre-existing `@sim_output` usage (none of which reference a wire directly) running the exact same code path as before this capability was added.
+`_build_reg_sim_func`'s bailout check (whether to run `fn` unmodified vs. a rewritten body) is keyed on whether *this function's own body* actually references a wire (`_GlobalWireRewriter.modified`), not merely whether the defining *module* declares any wire — so an ordinary `@sim_output` usage that never references a wire directly always runs the unmodified body, unaffected by this capability.

 **Caveat:** a `@sim_output` function that *does* reference a wire directly, and *also* uses `global x; x = ...` to mutate an unrelated plain Python module-level variable, only sees